tdegueul/ale-xbase/README.md

 The Ale updatesite can be rebuild using [ale.p2updatesite](./ale.p2updatesite).

-To do so import the projects for this repository in an Eclipse IDE for Java and DSL Developers (Neon.3) (available [here](http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon3)) workspace.
-Then open [ale.p2updatesite/site.xml](./ale.p2updatesite/site.xml) annd click "Build All".
+To do so import the projects from this repository in an Eclipse IDE for Java and DSL Developers (Neon.3) (available [here](http://www.eclipse.org/downloads/packages/eclipse-ide-java-and-dsl-developers/neon3)) workspace.
+Then open [ale.p2updatesite/site.xml](./ale.p2updatesite/site.xml) and click "Build All".
 Wait for the build to finish, you can now use the produced artifacts as an eclipse updatesite of Ale.